 What To Do To Live In Harmony

 In practice, activation of the “noticing brain” requires patience and training.
 Nowadays more and more people get interested in different kinds of meditations and mindfulness techniques to tame the restless mind and improve the quality of their life.
-In this article we would like to introduce you our simplest and very effective tools which we apply in our work and help clients to enter blissful moments of “here and now”.
+In this article, we would like to introduce you to our simplest and very effective tools which we apply in our work and help clients to enter blissful moments of “here and now”.

 1. Do Not Judge Your Thoughts

 We do not need to know all the reasons and answers to the question Why to feel better.
 Sometimes it is not even possible or does not make sense.
 We would recommend developing self-compassion.
 Even if you cannot stop thinking, at least, try not to judge yourself for this.

 The best first aid which you can get is to smell some natural fragrance oils, listen to the sounds of nature, feel something warm and nice on your skin.